BBS 1: History

+Background and early usage of television in Bhutan

+In 1999, Bhutan became one of the last countries to adopt television, as previously, Bhutan prohibited television to protect its culture from modern, global, and western influence.

 In the 1980s, Bhutanese residents who had a television set were able to pick up signals from Doordarshan and Bangladesh Television via spillover, with the signal being blocked by the mountains in the southern lowlands.
 The emergence of satellite television also led to the installation of some dishes, but these were outlawed in 1989, alongside television sets, per a ruling that it undermined Bhutan's "rich cultural heritage", until BBS would start a service of its own.
 Despite the ban, a few television sets (mostly black and white) were still in use in Bhutan, receiving overspill signals of both DD National and DD Metro.
 Viewers with television were enticed by the feature films and cartoons broadcast on the two channels; when DD premiered Shaktimaan in 1997, the series gained a small footing in Bhutan.

+Road to launch

 After a successful pilot project for the airing of the 1998 FIFA World Cup final in Thimphu by some sports associations, partly derived from the fact that some viewers were unable to watch the match, the Bhutanese king Jigme Singye Wangchuk lifted its television ban as part of a modernization plan and announced that BBS would start its television service from 2 June, coinciding with the twenty-fifth anniversary of his coronation.
 Initially, its signal was limited to Thimphu and its programming would prioritize cultural programming.
 The announcement of its introduction saw living rooms being rearranged in order to accommodate television sets.
 Technical training for BBS TV was possible due to the efforts of former SBC reporter Siok Sian Pek-Dorji, who, while in Bhutan at the time, became a program consultant; she had been appointed in March 1999 before the king's announcement was made public.
 Programming in Nepali, a language which gained a sizeable speaker base due to immigration from Nepal in the 20th century, was out of question.